wiseleyb/gpxmerge/README.md

 The "true" option removes the `<name>` element from the output.
 This can be pretty annoying in Google Earth if you have a lot of data.

+More GPX data is available at [https://github.com/wiseleyb/gps-data](https://github.com/wiseleyb/gps-data) if you want something to play around with.

 Pull requests welcome.

 <img src='https://raw.githubusercontent.com/wiseleyb/gpxmerge/master/sample.png'/>